oterrab/portfolio-projects/sql/supermarket/README.md

 <p align='center'><img width="413" alt="Screen Shot 2022-08-06 at 15 17 31" src="https://user-images.githubusercontent.com/59098085/183261157-c27f01e8-06f7-4d5b-affd-e28a398a5b5c.png"></p>
 <br/>

 <p align='center'>Another evidence.
-Every branch has similar number os members and normal customers, except for Naypyitaw that has a lot more members.
+Every branch has similar number of members and normal customers, except for Naypyitaw that has a lot more members.
 <br/></p>
 <br/>